nyu-cds/courses/programming.md

 * The pandas data analysis library, including reading and writing of CSV files
 * The Jupyter and PyDev development environments
 * The Matplotlib 2D plotting library
+* Understanding the shell
-* Understanding the shell, using Git and GitHub
+* Using Git and GitHub
 * Best-practice software engineering techniques

 The course will be based on the excellent [Software Carpentry](http://software-carpentry.org/)